SPMcDonald1316/python_projects/README.md

   - user inputs time in seconds
   - timer counts down and displays message
   - uses time library sleep function to pause
   while loop at 1 sec increments as loop counts down to 0

+Project 5 ~ Password Generator
+  - user inputs number of passwords, and length of each password
+  - use random library to pick a char from allowed chars string to create password